-- An expansion of “portfolio schools” which have assessment based on holistic evaluation of student academic work, rather than performance on standardized tests.
+- An expansion of “portfolio schools” which are assessed based on holistic evaluation of student academic work, rather than performance on standardized tests.
 New York City’s “Urban Academy” is a great example, a multiracial school known for high levels of student/teacher engagement.

 - The revival of vocational and technical high schools teaching skills connected to the rebuilding of the infrastructure, sustainable design, repair and maintenance of information systems, along with traditional skills that such schools once offered such as plumbing, electronics, auto repair.
 Not only will such schools create an entry into existing job markets for their students, they will ease the transition to a nation less dependent on fossil fuels.